wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Test configuration
 ------------------

 Once all these steps have been completed, authenticate with the user to verify that everything is correctly configured.
-I this example, Kibana’s main panel now only shows six active agents out of the ten that the system has, but in the agents’ tab is possible to see in more detail which agents are displayed:
+In this example, Kibana’s main panel now only shows six active agents out of the ten that the system has, but in the agents’ tab is possible to see in more detail which agents are displayed:

 .. thumbnail:: ../../images/kibana-app/0.5.framework_agents.png
     :title: Keys